 One thing that can be done is to make reference to the links suggested above for workplace safety.
 These rules and regulations can be place around your work so they are continually available for anyone to reference at any given time.
 Furthermore, these rules will remind people of the importance of construction site safety, as well as the potential hazards that can occur if the rules aren’t followed.

 Another thing to consider to promote construction site safety is to have safety meetings and orientations that tell employees of proper protocol for workplace safety.
-You can use safety training DVD’s (like the ones found here) to help make the meetings more enticing and interesting.
+You can use safety training DVD’s to help make the meetings more enticing and interesting.
 If the meetings aren’t properly delivered, employees may not be eager to participate.
 However, the dangers that come from not being safe should be enough to entice employees of the importance of safety.
 If they do not follow these rules, then the results could be potentially fatal.

 No matter the type of workplace, safety should be a top priority for the employees involved.
 But this suggestion is even more valid when considering the importance of work safety on construction sites.
 As noted here, there are too many potential dangerous situations that can present themselves in the workplace.
 And the best way to avoid them is to consider the tips motioned here every time you step on a construction site.

 - Preventing Construction Falls

 - Important Safety Products For The Construction Industry